 The first convention was held in 1987 at the beautiful Westcourt in the Buttes.
 Terri and Pam then recruited Steve Vadas.
 They recall that they almost had to pull the plug on it, because they did not get the response they thought they needed.
 Pam remembers it wistfully, “That’s one I will never forget because, as founding President, I personally guaranteed the resort a great deal of money, neglecting to tell my husband…”

 She needn’t have been concerned.
 The convention was a complete success!
 It was held in a carnival format and became the first money maker for the newly formed ATA.
 The education seminars were so full, it was standing room only.
 The carnival brought plenty of vendors and many of our California friends.
 Kathy Meyers, then of Fidelity Title, was a great sport.
 She volunteered to be the victim of the dunk tank – and don’t think that people didn’t enjoy being the dunkers…

 Since then we have explored many magnificent resorts in the beautiful state of Arizona: Westcourt in the Buttes, Scottsdale Plaza, The Wigwam, Mesa Hilton, Gold Canyon, Sedona Doubletree and Hilton, The Pointe at South Mountain, Prescott Resort, the Tucson Omni, Francisco Grande, Hilton El Conquistador, Radisson Fort McDowell, Tubac Golf Resort, Loews Ventana Canyon Resort and the Gila River Wildhorse Pass Resort.

 Since that first convention in 1987, the Association has worked hard on both the legislative and educational fronts to constantly elevate the standards and practices of the trust deed industry.
-We have prospered, and in turn, so has the industry.
+The industry has prospered and in turn, so have we.